Selling a financed car: your rights during

-Want to end your PCP finance deal early to get to a new car or as your circumstances have changed?
-Find out more about selling a car on PCP
+Want to end your finance deal early to get to a new car or because your circumstances have changed?
+Find out more about selling a car on finance.

-In many cases, at the end of the contract, once these payments are completed, the car is then either handed back to the finance company or bought outright by the driver by making the optional final payment - either to keep for themselves or to sell on.
+In many cases, at the end of the finance contract the car is handed back to the finance company or bought outright by the driver by making the optional final payment.
 However, there are other instances where the driver might want - or need - to hand the car back early, perhaps to upgrade to a different model, or if they're struggling to meet their monthly payments.

 Until you've made the optional final payment to settle the PCP contract, however, the car belongs to the lender, so you can’t simply advertise the vehicle and sell it whenever you like.
 This remains the case at the end of the term: until you have made that final payment to buy the car, it’s not yours to sell.

-In fact, earlier on in a contract, the vehicle is likely to be worth far less than the remaining finance balance, meaning that even if you were to sell it, you're likely to still owe the finance company a substantial amount - potentially amounting to several thousand pounds.
+Early in a contract, the vehicle is likely to be worth far less than the remaining finance balance, meaning that even if you were to sell it, you're likely to still owe the finance company a substantial amount - potentially several thousand pounds.

-Whether selling your PCP car makes sense or not will depend upon how much you still owe on your finance contract (including the optional final payment), and the current value of your car.
+Whether selling your PCP car makes sense or not will depend upon how much you still owe on your finance contract (including the optional final payment) along with the current value of your car.

-A car's value tends to drop steeply as soon as you purchase it, whether it's a new or used model.
+A car's value tends to drop steeply as soon as you purchase it, especially if it's a new model.
 Unless you put down a large deposit, this is likely to mean that you owe far more than the car is worth in the early stages of the finance agreement.

 If you sell the car at this point, the proceeds are unlikely to cover your debt and you'll need to make up the difference.
-This is known as being in negative equity and is the same concept experienced with a mortgage when the value of a house drops below the amount of borrowing on it.
+This is known as being in negative equity and is the same concept experienced with a mortgage when the value of a house drops below the amount of borrowing.

 In contrast, at the end, your car may be worth more than the remaining finance balance.
-In this case, you can be left with some money once you've sold the car and paid off the finance balance, which many drivers put towards the deposit on their next car, shown in the diagram below.
+In this case, you can be left with some money once you've sold the car and paid off the finance balance, which many drivers put towards the deposit on their next car.

-Selling your PCP car before the end of the contract
+Selling a car on finance before the end of the contract

 Ending a PCP contract early can be beneficial in the right circumstances.
-You may be able to reduce your monthly payments, change to a more suitable car, or upgrade to a different model that you like the look of.
+You may be able to reduce your monthly payments or change to different model that you like the look of.
 You’ll usually avoid paying most of the remaining interest on the initial contract.

 However, in other circumstances, it may be an expensive move, as you’ll have to ensure that the lender is repaid everything that’s owed - the earlier you want to sell the car, the more you're likely to have to pay to leave the finance contract early.
 This can require you to raid your savings or go into more debt, so it's worth thinking carefully before taking the plunge.